-Surgical device manufacturer, SRA Developments, has cited its partnership with Metal Injection Moulding (MIM) specialist, CMG Technologies, as one of the main reasons behind the success of a Queen’s Award winning product.
+Surgical device manufacturer, SRA Developments, has cited its partnership with Metal Injection Moulding (MIM) specialist, CMG Technologies, as one of the main reasons behind the success of a Queen’s Award-winning product.

 SRA Developments has worked closely with Suffolk based CMG Technologies for more than 12 years following an initial meeting to identify if the company’s MIM process could be used to manufacture the hinged jaw for its Lotus dissecting torsional shear.

-The single use shear hand piece is used in conjunction with an ultrasonically activated blade to perform intricate haemostatic dissection of human tissue in a range of surgical procedures.
+The single-use shear hand piece is used in conjunction with an ultrasonically activated blade to perform intricate haemostatic dissection of human tissue in a range of surgical procedures.
 One of the most important components in the hand piece is the metal jaw which forms the cooperative element of the powered shear.

 Before SRA approached CMG Technologies, the critical tissue clamping jaw was made from machined stainless steel bar stock, but this was causing a number of problems.
 It quickly transpired that the initial prototype jaws were not strong enough.
 This prompted a review of alternative biocompatible materials which resulted in Hastelloy, an alloy with high Nickel and Chromium content, being identified as the preferred choice.
-Not only is this material extremely strong, it is also corrosion resistant.
+Not only is this material extremely strong, but it is also corrosion-resistant.

 This decision meant that Metal Injection Moulding was the only viable production method for SRA, as the company’s Managing Director Dr Mike Young, explains, “Having focused our design concepts, we then had to find a specialist company capable of delivering Hastelloy mouldings to consistent dimensional tolerance and structural integrity.